30×30 Health Systems Initiative Commitment Makers

 Summary of Commitment

-African Mission Healthcare commits to strengthen mission hospital institutions.
+African Mission Healthcare commits to strengthening mission hospital institutions.
 Key strategies are to:

 • Improve hospital management (training and systems improvements in finance, HR, and inventory).